andrewdavis23/Python-DS/README.md

 # Python-DS
 Python Datascience Practice

-These are example of data science in Python that I found useful from my personal experience in Microsoft SQL.
+Examples of dataframe manipulation in Python